Home

 FOR MORE DETAILED INFORMATION

-This sort of essay (and my limited perspective) cannot possibly convey a rounded or complete history of the Kumeyaay, but it is my best attempt.
+This sort of student essay (and my limited perspective) cannot possibly convey a rounded or complete history of the Kumeyaay, but it is my good attempt.

-For more detailed information, please visit the official Kumeyaay tribal Web sites to get their information directly from their tribal historians — just click on their Web site's History and Culture links.
+For more detailed information about the Kumeyaay, please visit the official Kumeyaay tribal Web sites to get their information directly from their tribal historians — just click on their website History & Culture type links.

-Campo, Viejas and Barona tribal councils appear particularly committed to Kumeyaay education and sharing their tribal culture with the public.
+Campo and Barona tribal councils appear particularly committed to Kumeyaay education and sharing their contemporary and historical tribal culture with the public.

-The BARONA CULTURAL CENTER & MUSEUM (on the Barona Indian Reservation), and the SAN DIEGO MUSEUM OF MAN (in Balboa Park) are two fine museums to learn about the Kumeyaay way.
+The BARONA CULTURAL CENTER & MUSEUM (on the Barona Indian Reservation), and the SAN DIEGO MUSEUM OF MAN (in Balboa Park) are two fine San Diego museums to learn about the Kumeyaay way — both Kumeyaay resources are rich with Kumeyaay relics such as antique pottery, metates, baskets, weapons, ceremonial items, and games.

-Samuel Brown, Kumeyaay of Viejas reservation, published a treasure of KUMEYAAY STORIES on his popular Kumeyaay Web site: www.kumeyaay.org — Sam's collection of some 60 Brown-Curo stories are my all time favorite Kumeyaay writings.
+Samuel Brown (aka "Howka Sam"), Kumeyaay of Viejas reservation, published a treasure of KUMEYAAY STORIES on his popular Kumeyaay Web site: www.kumeyaay.org — Sam's collection of some 60 Brown-Curo stories are my all time favorite Kumeyaay writings.

-Michael Connolly Miskwish, Kumeyaay of Campo reservation, is likely the best known writer about early Kumeyaay history.
+Michael Connolly Miskwish, Kumeyaay of Campo reservation, is likely the best known turn-of-the-21st-century writer about Kumeyaay history.
 Check out his two recent books: "Kumeyaay: A History Textbook, Vol 1, Precontact to 1893" (2006) and "Sycuan.
 Our People.
 Our Culture.
 Our History."
 (2006).
-Much of the information presented in this Kumeyaay history article is based on Michael's historical writings and map drawings.
+Much of the information presented in this Kumeyaay website is based on Michael's historical writings and map drawings.

 Michael Baksh, of daphne.palomar.edu, published a great academically-researched ETHNOGRAPHIC OVERVIEW OF THE KUMEYAAY including: Subsistence, housing and technology, settlements and the seasonal round, agriculture, social organization, trade, spiritual life.
 Michael's writing is based on the detailed descriptions and research findings of several important ethnohistorical and ethnographic studies.